Our Board

 DEPUTY CHIEF MEMBER REPRESENTATIVE

-Cr Sally Doyle has served on Huon Valley council since 2018 and Mayor since 2022.
+Cr Sally Doyle has served on Huon Valley Council since 2018 and as Mayor since 2022.
+She ran a successful excavation business for 27 years and holds a Teacher’s Aide certificate.

 Corey